PH 16

-The PH 16 (German: Punkthochhaus mit 16 Geschossen (a skyscraper with 16 floors)) is a type of industrial housing in East Germany.
+The PH 16 (German: Punkthochhaus mit 16 Geschossen) is a skyscraper with 16 floors; a type of industrial housing in East Germany.

 Construction

 The PH 16 has 132 apartments, one or two small commercial units on the ground floor, as well as parking and trash rooms within the building.
 The development was primarily via two internal lifts and an H-shaped canal system on each floor, which served both 9 apartments.
 An achievable via a staircase Notbalkon served primarily as an escape route.
 Originally created next to the stairwell garbage disposals were operated infrequently.